bmc/brizzled/id/77/index.md

 [documentation for the Query class][] and the [GAE Query Filter][] documentation.

-Finally, let's add a `save()` method that does two important
+Finally, let's add a `save()` method that does two important things:

-things:
+* Copies the GAE-assigned unique ID into our `id` field, so we can use it in queries.

-- Copies the GAE-assigned unique ID into our `id` field, so we can use it in queries.
+* Updates the time stamp if the article being saved is going from draft to published status.

-- Updates the time stamp if the article being saved is going from draft to published status.
+{% highlight python %}
     def save(self):
         previous_version = Article.get(self.id)
         try: